CLA 101-7 College Seminar: American Classics: Ancient Greece and Rome in Modern Culture and Film

 Ancient Rome is visible in Chicago—walk the city and learn to “read” the streets, buildings, and monuments that showcase Chicago’s engagement with the classical past!
 You’ll gain digital mapping and video editing skills as you collaborate on a virtual walking tour mapping Chicago’s ongoing dialogue with antiquity.
 With a combination of experiential learning and rigorous research methodologies, you’ll explore architecture, history, visual arts, and urban topography in this quintessential modern American city.

-CLA 395 Research Seminar: Classics Research Methodology
+CLA 395 Research Seminar: Classics in the Digital Age

 The course will provide students with fundamental research skills through hands-on learning and in-class work on an individual project.
 Students will learn how to use reference tools and online databases allowing them to search, analyze and interpret ancient evidence ranging from literary texts to inscriptions, papyri and visual material.
 The course is designed to reflect current developments in the field of Classics.
 It therefore emphasizes digital approaches, including electronic tools for the study of ancient evidence as well as search engines that employ advanced computational methods.